 This is an arguable statement.
 Every statistic shows that campaign costs have skyrocketed over recent years.
 But those stats are an account of overall costs while I’m talking about specific situations where internet has helped cut back on costs for a political campaign.
 MediaQuant, a firm that tracks media coverage for each candidate and assigns a dollar value to it based on advertising rates recently evaluated the 2016 presidential campaign.
 Donald Trump reportedly got more than $4.96 billion in free media coverage and out of that more than $3 billion came from the internet through online news, blogs, forums and social media.
 Twitter alone had a big chunk of the coverage chipping in at around $400 million.
-Although large campaigns offset most of these savings through heavy investment in other technologies, internet coverage comes as a big break for small campaigns that are strapped for resources.
+Although large campaigns offset most of these savings through heavy investment in other political technologies, internet coverage comes as a big break for small campaigns that are strapped for resources.

 “Facebook and Twitter helped us win this.” says Brad Parscale in response to Katherine Miller about what worked best for them digitally in the 2016 election; attesting to the power of social media to help win elections.
 With a single Tweet or a Facebook post, candidates reach millions of potential voters with their message.
 This election season saw Donald Trump doing just that, effectively marketing his candidacy to millions of people through social media.
 With 17 million Twitter followers, 16 million Facebook likes and 4 million Instagram followers; his every tweet, post and campaign update were seen and shared by people around the world.
 Most of his Tweets set off chain reactions further earning him thousands of hours of free media coverage.
 With 78% of the U.S population having a social media profile, social media has become the ultimate tool for broadcasting the a candidates voice across the world.